wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 * Payments done through E-Invoicing are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/)

 * As a post-payment method, E-Invoicing has a different payment flow and therefore the setting of days or seconds active will have no influence.
-Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page.<br>
+Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page

+* As a rule of thumb, post-payment methods do not allow the use of a [giftcard](/payment-methods/gift-cards/) by a customer when filling in the payment details (after the order has already been placed).
+This has to do with the accuracy of the order specifications, needed by the collecting party (i.e. E-Invoicing).
+Our platform would otherwise interpret the giftcard as a discount (which is not present in the shopping cart specification) and would not reflect the right order information needed, for example, for taxation purposes.
+However, using giftcards for post-payment can be implemented as an option before placing the order (i.e. on your checkout page, before calling our API).
+It is the merchant's sole responsibility to enable this feature.
+Failing to comply with this product rule might result in unexpected errors and unwanted complications.